trackpete/locosys-bgt31-log-parser/README.md

 * GPGGA: GPS fix data
 * GPGSA: Overall satellite reception data
-* GPRMC: Minimum recommended data
+* GPRMC: Minimum recommended data -> need this for date!

 Notes for modules to use: